 The soft launch period is the time for provider agencies, clients, and caregivers to adapt to EVV system use without claim impacts.
 During the soft launch period, provider agencies are required to use the DHS Sandata EVV system or an Alternate EVV system that interfaces with DHS Aggregator.
 During this time, DHS generates reports to see which percent of required claims failed to meet EVV requirements.
 The soft launch period began in October 2019 and ended on June 30, 2020.

 A home care license helps agencies and caregivers assist clients with the following tasks, which may be:

 Yes, you can use an EVV solution of your choice from a third-party provider.
 However, you may be required to go through the pre-defined channel of the state or aggregator to implement EVV.
-Currently the State of Pennsylvania is working with Sandata and DXC to integration with HHAeXchange
+The State of Pennsylvania is currently working with Sandata and DXC to integrate with HHAeXchange.

 Yes, your agency will be the billing provider.
 The caregiver will not be billing Pennsylvania Medicaid directly.
 All claims will still be mandated to be billed from the agency.

 Yes, the objective of an electronic visit verification system is to reduce the need for managing paper timesheets manually.
 The use of an EVV-compliant home care software like CareSmartz360 in Pennsylvania will eliminate the need for caregivers to use paper timesheets for reporting.